Keyboard shortcuts

 Packing BPS values as uint16 (max 65,535 — more than enough for basis points) saves SLOADs on the hot path.
 This is the same optimization pattern Aave V3 uses in its reserve configuration bitmap (M4).

-📋 Summary: Architecture Design
+📋 Key Takeaways: Architecture Design

 🧭 Checkpoint — Before Moving On: Can you sketch the 4-contract architecture from memory?
 Can you name the 6 design decisions and articulate a preference (with rationale) for each?
 If you can’t, re-read the Architecture Design material above — the architecture IS the project, and changing it mid-build is expensive.